federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 </div>
 <div id="torusbox" style="width:500px; height:500px; margin-bottom: 1em;"></div>

-We have the dynamics of some motion around the torus, with different frequencies for the two directions.
+We're watching dynamics on the surface of a torus, with different frequencies for the two directions.
 This type of system only has periodic orbits, some them being resonant.